ITGeekTJ/classic-arcade-game/README.md

 ## Welcome to my Classic Arcade Game - Frogger

+### How to Run the Application

+- Make sure you have downloaded all of the files for the application.
+- Then open index.html in your favorite browser.

 ### Basic Rules:

 - Move your player across the grid to the water.